sidhantSharma12/LetsMeet/README.md

-An application which will tell locations to meet between 2 or more people (such as famous locations in between the two individuals) using react native in front end and python at the server side.
+An application which allows users to mark and review locations in a city.
+Users can also see the rating of these locations and decide whether they also want to go there.
+This project is built using react native in front end and python at the server side.